 NOTE Consul clusters must be WAN linked for a prepared query to work across datacenters.

 Prepared queries, by default, resolve the query in the local datacenter first.
-Querying KV store features is not supported by the prepared query.
-Prepared queries work with ACL.
+They don't support querying KV store features, and do work with ACLs.
 Prepared query config/templates are maintained consistently in Raft and are executed on the servers.

 » Network Connectivity

 LAN gossip occurs between all agents in a single datacenter with each agent sending a periodic probe to random agents from its member list.
-Agents run in either client or server mode, both participate in the gossip.
+Both client and server agents participate in the gossip.
 The initial probe is sent over UDP every second.
 If a node fails to acknowledge within

 The agent's status directly affects the service discovery results.
 If an agent is down, the services it is monitoring will also be marked as down.

 In a larger network that spans L2 segments, traffic typically traverses through a firewall and/or a router.
-ACL or firewall rules must be updated to allow the following ports:
+You must update your ACL or firewall rules to allow the following ports:

 |Server RPC||8300||Used by servers to handle incoming requests from other agents.
 TCP only.|